Zoning Code Amendments at a Glance

-The Planning Department is bringing forward proposed amendments to the Zoning Ordinance (Title 17 of the Municipal Code).
+The Planning Department brought forward amendments to the Zoning Ordinance (Title 17 of the Municipal Code).
 Staff from various city departments involved in the development review process suggested areas of the Zoning Code that needed clarification and changes to ensure internal consistency and reduce potential impacts of development on neighboring properties.

 On June 6, 2017, the City Council adopted a Work Plan for the Planning Department that included general Zoning Code Amendments as one of the priority projects for the department.
 Following the direction from City Council, workshops were conducted with the Planning Commission to work on the Zoning Code amendments.
 Planning staff and the Planning Commission held workshops on the Zoning Code Amendments on July 11, 2017, August 22, 2017, and on November 28, 2017.
-The Planning Commission held a public hearing on the proposed Zoning Code amendments on February 13, 2018.
+The Planning Commission held a public hearing on the Zoning Code amendments on February 13, 2018.
 Prior to the hearing, staff met with NIBCA and CDA Realtors Association to hear their concerns and suggestions.
-At the public hearing on February 13, the Planning Commission heard comments from an NIBCA representative and directed staff to amend the code to address NIBCA’s concerns as well as incorporate recommendations from the City Engineer, and directed staff to bring forward the proposed amendments with the additional changes to the City Council for approval.
-The proposed Zoning Code amendments that will be going forward to the City Council for consideration are outlined below.
+At the public hearing on February 13, the Planning Commission heard comments from an NIBCA representative and directed staff to amend the code to address NIBCA’s concerns as well as incorporate recommendations from the City Engineer, and directed staff to bring forward the amendments with the additional changes to the City Council for approval.

 - Egress Windows: